-The following tables display the current goals, objectives, and strategy options for each of the four priority areas of the Legacy Silverton FY2023-FY2025 CHIP.
-These components of our improvement plan align with those used by partner organizations serving the communities in Marion and Polk counties and are drawn from evidencebased sources.
+The following tables display the current goals, objectives, and proposed strategy options for each of the four priority areas of the Legacy Silverton FY2023-FY2025 CHIP.
+These components of our improvement plan align with those used by partner organizations serving the communities in Marion and Polk counties and are drawn from evidence-based sources.
 10, 11

 PRIORITY AREA Access to Health Care Goal Community members have timely access to equitable, inclusive, culturally responsive, trauma informed, affordable, and high-quality services, programs, and resources that improve their health.
-Objectives Strategies Objective 1.1 By end of FY25 (March 31, 2025), increase access to health care services by 5% for community members who are low-income, underinsured and/or uninsured.
-1.1.1 Support community-based health clinics and federally qualified health centers (FQHCs) to provide preventive, primary, and/or specialty health care services, health coverage and continuity of care.
-1.1.2 Assess feasibility of opening Legacy-owned specialty care practices to patients from Federally Qualified Health Centers (FQHC) and community-based clinics.
-1.1.3 Provide patient-centered primary care home (PCPCH) at Legacy Health for contracted Oregon Health Plan members in coordination with PacificSource Community Solutions.
-1.1.4 Provide health professionals with health-related continuing education and programs.
-1.1.5 Provide health professional programming (through internships, externships, and residency) to students and physicians participating in health-related academic or technical training programs.
-1.1.6 Assess the feasibility of providing health services via telephone or videoconference (telehealth) for all patients, regardless of insurance or financial status.
-1.1.7 Continue to provide financial assistance and counseling to low-income individuals to enhance their access to health services through Legacy Health.
-1.1.8 Advocate for policy, systems, and environmental change (PSE) strategies that address access to health-related services Objective 1.2 By end of FY25 (March 31, 2025), increase diversity and cultural competency of the health care workforce by 5%.
+Objectives Strategies Objective 1.1 By end of FY2025 (March 31, 2025), increase access to health care services by 5% for community members who are low-income, underinsured and/or uninsured.
 Baseline data from FY2022.
-1.2.1 Support community-based and Legacy Health efforts to improve workforce utilization of traditional health workers (THW).
-1.2.2 Support and invest in community-based workforce readiness and training programs serving communities of color and groups that have been economically and/or socially marginalized.
-1.2.3 Provide scholarships and internships to high school graduates from communities that have been economically and/or socially marginalized to pursue post-secondary degrees in health care.
+1.1.1 Support community-based health clinics and federally qualified health centers (FQHCs) to provide preventive, primary, and/or specialty health care services, health coverage and continuity of care 1.1.2 Assess feasibility of opening Legacy-owned specialty care practices to patients from Federally Qualified Health Centers (FQHC) and community-based clinics 1.1.3 Provide patient-centered primary care home (PCPCH) at Legacy Health for contracted Oregon Health Plan members in coordination with PacificSource Community Solutions 1.1.4 Provide health professionals with health-related continuing education and programs.
+1.1.5 Provide health professional programming (through internships, externships, and residency) to students and physicians participating in health-related academic or technical training programs 1.1.6 Assess the feasibility of providing health services via telephone or videoconference (telehealth) for all patients, regardless of insurance or financial status 1.1.7 Continue to provide financial assistance and counseling to low-income individuals to enhance their access to health services through Legacy Health 1.1.8 Advocate for policy, systems, and environmental change (PSE) strategies that address access to health-related services Objective 1.2 By end of FY2025 1.2.1 Support community-based and Legacy Health efforts to improve workforce utilization of traditional health workers (THW) (March 31, 2025), increase diversity and cultural competency of the health care workforce by 5%.
+Baseline data from FY2022.
+1.2.2 Support and invest in community-based workforce readiness and training programs serving communities of color and groups that have been economically and/or socially marginalized 1.2.3 Provide scholarships and internships to high school graduates from communities that have been economically and/or socially marginalized to pursue post-secondary degrees in health care continues